The architectural GFRC (Glass Fiber Reinforced Concrete) presents a unique opportunity for architects and contractors.

 Detailed Engineering for Seamless Coordination of Columns and Cornices

 The AAS team provides detailed CAD drawings to explain how to install the architectural cast stone.

-The settings plan describes drawings for different sections with specific description to hang the stone.
-Customers get comprehensive installing planning support and drawings that show how to attach every stone panel to be used in the project.
-This is integrated in the AAS methodology for the project specific custom fabrication of the architectural stone products.
+The settings plan describes drawings for different sections with specific descriptions to hang the stone.
+Customers get comprehensive installing planning support and drawings that show how to attach every stone panel.
+This is integrated into the AAS methodology for the project-specific custom fabrication of the architectural stone products.